thelink2012/modloader/doc/Profiles.md

 --------------------------------------
 Any modification listed on this section is going to be ignored while scanning for mods.

+Supports wildcards.

 `[Profiles.ProfileName.IncludeMods]`
 --------------------------------------
 All the mods in this list are going to be used even when `[Profiles.ProfileName.Config]:ExcludeAllMods` is set to `true`.

+Supports wildcards.

 `[Profiles.ProfileName.ExclusiveMods]`
 --------------------------------------
 Any mod in this list will be loaded *ONLY* by this profile, any other profile will have this mod automatically ignored.
 If another profile has a similar exclusive mod, both will have the mods as exclusive and use them.

+Supports wildcards.

 `[Profiles.ProfileName.IgnoreFiles]`
 --------------------------------------
-Any file glob  in this list are ignored by the loader while scanning for files.
+Any file in this list are ignored by the loader while scanning for files.
-The globs can contain sub folders, for example:
+The wildcards can contain sub folders, for example:

     to_ignore/*.dff

 This line would ignores all files in the *to_ignore* directory that have a dff extension.
 Notice *to_ignore* must be **INSIDE a mod directory**, such as *modloader/my mod/to_ignore/*

+Supports wildcards.

 `[Profiles.ProfileName.Priority]`
 --------------------------------------